thejudge22/nano-chat/README.md

 - **For Image Models**: ELO rating and Rank
 - Benchmarks appear in the model info panel (click the info icon on any model)
 - Requires `ARTIFICIAL_ANALYSIS_API_KEY` environment variable

+### Provider Selection

+For models supported by multiple providers on NanoGPT, you can:
+- Select a specific provider (e.g., 'openai', 'anthropic', 'google') for a model.
+- Configure preferred and excluded providers in Account Settings.
+- Enable automatic fallback to other providers if the preferred one fails.

+### Video Generation

+Generate videos using NanoGPT's video models:
+- Text-to-video generation
+- View generation status and history
+- Download generated videos

 ---